harplife/zettelkasten/chemistry/nomenclature_of_compounds.md

 - Unlike single-atom ions, these charged molecules (or molecular ions) maintain their identity as a group during chemical reactions.
 - They are commonly negative (anions) but can be positive (cations).

+#define An **Oxyanion** is a negatively charged polyatomic ion that contains oxygen bonded to another element.
+- Oxygen is extremely good at stabilizing negative charge, through electronegativity and resonance.

 <center>. . .</center>

 Common polyatomic ions :